JonasSC/SuMPF/documentation/tutorials/harmonics.rst

 Note, that now, all impulse responses have the same length.
 Internally, the :class:`~sumpf.Signal` class uses a two-dimensional :func:`numpy.array`, that cannot store channels with different lengths.
-Therefore, the :class:`~sumpf.MergeSignals` class fills missing samples with zeros.
+Therefore, the :class:`~sumpf.Merge` class fills missing samples with zeros.

 Visualizing the transfer function